Remote (1993 film): Plot

-Randy Mason (Chris Carrara) is a teenage tech whiz who lives in a suburban neighborhood located somewhere in the state of California with his mother Marti (Derya Ruggles), who creates designs for an ad agency and his father Brent (who's away for the duration of the film on a business trip).
-Randy designs and uses remote controlled models as a hobby, as well as using the modified controllers for other purposes.
-Among them is a helicopter named Huey, a double-winged plane, a WWII fighter plane called Zero, red and blue racecars, a green monster truck, a Godzilla knockoff and a yodeling mountain climber named Gunther.
-He shares the hobby with his good friend and love interest Judy Riley (Jessica Bowman), an avid baseball player and shows her the local model home which serves as his secret hideout.
+Randy Mason (Chris Carrara) is a teenage technology enthusiast who lives in a suburban neighborhood in California with his mother, Marti (Derya Ruggles), a designer for an advertising agency.
+His father, Brent, is away on a business trip for the duration of the story.
+Randy’s primary hobby involves building and operating remote-controlled models, which he frequently modifies for creative and unconventional purposes.
+His collection includes a helicopter named Huey, a biplane, a World War II fighter plane called Zero, red and blue racecars, a green monster truck, a Godzilla-like figure, and a yodeling mountain climber named Gunther.
+He shares this interest with his close friend and romantic interest, Judy Riley (Jessica Bowman), a baseball player.
+Randy also introduces Judy to a nearby model home, which he uses as a secret hideout.